instana/go-sensor/README.md

 Let's quickly summarize what we have seen so far:

 1. We learned how to install, import and initialize the Instana Go Tracer.
-1. Once the tracer is initialized application metrics are collected out of the box.
+1. Once the tracer is initialized, application metrics are collected out of the box.
 1. Application profiling can be enabled via the `EnableAutoProfile` option.
 1. Tracing incoming HTTP requests by wrapping the Go standard library `http.Handler` with `instana.TracingHandlerFunc`.